microsoft/accessibility-insights-windows/docs/RulesOverview.md

 ### Inheritence

-All rules must inherit from the `AccessibilityInsights.Rules.Rule` base class.
+All rules must inherit from the `Axe.Windows.Rules.Rule` base class.
 Rules are discovered through reflection; when your class inherits from `Rule`,  it is added to the set of rules tested by Accessibility Insights.

 ### Conventions